Thycotic-Software/REST/README.md

 We will regularly review any PRs that you make.

-Please use these scripts are your own risk
+Please use these scripts at your own risk